Skip to navigation Skip to content

 • Q164 for a carer

-If the carer does not contact within 21 days of sending the Q164, notify CCRT who will make further attempts to contact them and take action regarding the customers payment cancellation.
+If the carer does not contact within 21 days of sending the Q164, notify CRT who will make further attempts to contact them and take action regarding the customers payment cancellation.
 The social worker should make the care receiver aware of this.

 Go to Step 3.